exogen/jest-styled-components-stylelint/README.md

 A helper for running stylelint on your styled-components styles **at runtime**.

-That means it lints the resulting styles and doesn’t get tripped up by all your dynamic interpolations!
+That means it lints the styles _after_ all your dynamic interpolations are resolved!
+So it doesn’t get tripped up by them or need annotations, and will more accurately reflect the styles you’re actually shipping.

 ![Screenshot](./screenshot.png)